One Chord to Another

 One Chord to Another is the third studio album by the Canadian rock band Sloan.
 The album was released in Canada through Murderecords in 1996 and in the United States through The Enclave in 1997.
 Like their previous album, One Chord to Another is a Beatles-influenced power pop record.

 One Chord to Another was the band's first LP not to be released through Geffen Records.
 It was also the band's first album to win a Juno Award.

 Recording

-Sloan began recording One Chord to Another in December, 1995.
-The album was recorded over a two-week period and cost $10,000 to make, $110,000 less than the cost of their previous album.
+Sloan began recording One Chord to Another in December 1995.
+The album was recorded over two weeks and cost $10,000 to make, $110,000 less than the cost of their previous album.
 It was the band's first album to feature trumpets.

 Reception

 Commercial performance

 The album debuted at No. 15 on The Record's Canadian Albums Chart.
 It was certified gold in Canada on November 21, 1996.
 By February 1997, the album had sold 80,000 units in Canada.
 It remains Sloan's best-selling album.